-See 'Configuring Clients to Connect to DFW' (later in this section) for more details on how to connect individual clients to DFW.
+See 'Configure Clients to Connect to DFW' for more details on how to connect individual clients to DFW.

-10.1.2 Managing SSL VPN Client Accounts
+10.1.2 Manage SSL VPN Client Accounts

-The 'Accounts' interface lets you add and manage user accounts for external clients to connect to the VPN server.
-Please note that user details should be configured before their endpoints are configured to connect to DFW.
-See 'Configuring Clients to Connect to DFW' for more details on how to connect clients to DFW.
+- The 'Accounts' interface lets you add and manage user accounts for external clients to connect to the VPN server. - Please note that user details should be configured before their endpoints are configured to connect to DFW. - See 'Configure Clients to Connect to DFW' for more details on how to connect clients to DFW. - 'SSL VPN' server is available as a firewall object.
+This object can be used as a source or destination when creating VPN FW rules for that user.